BounceAAS/Sound-Radar/README.md

 # Sound-Radar
 Real-time sound source tracking

-check the python environment before using pip install -r requirements.txt
+check the python environment before using.

+Use pip install -r requirements.txt to install all dependencies.